Application Deadline: January 15, 2014

 45 Credit Hours (MFA)

-In addition to Story Workshop© core courses, students have considerable freedom to choose from the largest selection of specialty writing classes of any graduate program in the country, such as: young adult fiction, science fiction, historical fiction, creative nonfiction, and playwriting.
-Students also benefit from the opportunity to work with a faculty of professional writers who are actively engaged in creating novels, short stories, plays, prose, and various types of genre fiction.
-This exposure to a rich variety of forms, modes, and genres is reflected in the diversity of writing produced by Columbia students.
+In addition to the core workshop classes, students have the freedom to choose from a large selection of specialty writing classes.
+These include: young adult fiction, science fiction, historical fiction, creative nonfiction, and playwriting.
+This exposure to a wide variety of forms, modes, and genres is reflected in the diversity of writing produced by Columbia’s MFA students.